jhpyle/docassemble/_docs/groups.md

 [4, 2, 2]
 {% endhighlight %}

 The keys of a dictionary are unique.
-Doing `feet['rabbit'] = 2` will add a new entry to the above dictionary, whereas doing `feet['dog'] = 3` will change the existing entry for `'dog'`.
+Setting `feet['rabbit'] = 4` will add a new entry to the above dictionary, whereas setting `feet['dog'] = 3` will change the existing entry for `'dog'`.
 The items in a dictionary are stored in no particular order; [Python] will not remember the order in which you add them.
+(See the [`DAOrderedDict`] for an alternative to this.)

 In **docassemble**, dictionaries are objects of type [`DADict`], which behave much like [Python dict]s.